 Koi, goldfish and other finned friends are some of the easiest pets you’ll ever own.
 Watching them flit around the water is one of the many benefits of pond ownership.
 But you can have too much of a good thing.

 Fish don’t thrive in overcrowded ponds.
 At best, they’ll feel stressed.
 At worst, the levels of built-up fish waste and other bad stuff could kill them.

 If your pond has fantastic filtration, you may be able to get away with more fish.
-If your filtration is less than perfect - which is probably the case - you're better off with much fewer fish.
+If your filtration is less than perfect, your pond might not be crystal clear, and your fish may experience health issues.